Decision boundary

 | Commercial metering seed | Available now | Each adapter response includes metering.unit=verified_decision and metering.count=1, and Decionis persists the event into a metering ledger for downstream billing or service-control reporting. |

-| Google Service Control usage export | Available as an opt-in hardening path | The adapter can export the verified_decision unit to Service Control with ADC / Workload Identity while keeping the Decionis metering ledger as the reconciliation source of truth. |
+| Google Service Control usage export | Available now | The adapter can export the verified_decision unit to Service Control with ADC / Workload Identity while keeping the Decionis metering ledger as the reconciliation source of truth. |

 | Private Service Connect producer path | Available now | The GKE deployment now supports an opt-in PSC producer path with an internal API service, dedicated PSC NAT subnet, and a GKE ServiceAttachment manifest.
 Consumer project approval and endpoint wiring remain the next enterprise networking increment. |